Anthony Cave Brown

-Early years
+Early life

 Brown was born in Bath, and moved to London as a boy, stuffing propaganda leaflets into bombs meant for Nazi Germany towards the end of World War II.
 He was educated at Luton Grammar School, and joined the Royal Air Force for his national service, working as a photographer.

+Career

 Journalist

 Brown began his reporting career in Luton and Bristol before moving to Fleet Street in the mid-1950s where he joined the Daily Mail.
 During the late 1950s he covered the Hungarian uprising (in 1956) and the Algerian War of Independence.
 In 1958 he was awarded Reporter of the Year.
 Brown secured the first Western interview with Egyptian president, Gamel Abdel Nasser, and was a frequent drinking companion of Kim Philby in the Middle East prior to the latter's 1963 defection to the Soviet Union.
 He also interviewed the dissident Soviet writer Boris Pasternak, who at the time was under surveillance, in 1959.
 He subsequently smuggled two of Pasternak's poems back to the UK, one of which was immediately published in the Daily Mail.

 Brown earned a reputation as an adventurous cutting-edge reporter, but developed something of an extravagant lifestyle, and often left behind large unpaid bills on his foreign trips, according to colleagues.
 He rode on the first nuclear-powered submarine, and travelled to the South Pole with Sir Vivian Fuchs.

 In 1960 Brown returned to Britain as chief reporter for the Daily Mail, working to uncover corruption in Scotland Yard, and a major espionage case at the Portland naval base.